MalakysRed/whatsfordinner/recipe-engine/SPEC.md

 4. **Every option carries its own deltas.** This is what makes the live preview instant and deterministic — no model call in the interaction loop.
 5. **Status field on every authored table.** `draft` records are usable in development, invisible in production.
 6. **Local references use slugs; cross-record references use IDs.** A slot exists only inside its archetype, so `consumes_slots` and `condition.slot` name slot *slugs*, scoped to that archetype.
 Anything referring to a record that lives elsewhere — `technique_id`, `pattern_id`, `canonical_ingredient_id` — uses the permanent `ID`. `SLOT_` IDs still exist as database primary keys for `slot_option` to reference; both forms coexist deliberately.
 Renaming a slot slug then breaks references inside one file only, caught immediately by the validator.
 7. **The state vocabulary is a fixed, closed list.** `produces.state` and `accepts.states` draw only from the `ingredient_state` enum in §0.
 Precise culinary description belongs in `sensory_cues` and `sensory_target`, which humans read and the validator ignores.
 Over-specific machine states ("translucent but not yet golden") make optional steps unskippable and produce constant false validation failures.
-A closed enum makes vocabulary drift impossible rather than merely detectable — adding a state requires a deliberate migration, as with `dish_class`.
+A closed enum makes vocabulary drift impossible rather than merely detectable — adding a state requires a deliberate migration, as with `method_class`.
 8. **Tags and states are separate namespaces and never mix.** A *tag* is a permanent property of an ingredient (`poultry`, `pulse`, `whole_spice`) and lives on the canonical ingredient.
 A *state* is a temporary condition at one moment in the sequence (`raw`, `sealed`, `tender`) and is produced by a step.
 Slot filters describe *which ingredient*; states describe *what has happened to it*.
 Merging them would require separate ingredient records for raw and cooked chicken.

 ---